dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 ???
 * so far we'd done,  component level state vs application level state
-* we've hacked components to allow us to pass down component level state
+* we've used components to allow us to pass down component level state in props
 * but not ideal solution